 - Defended county employer at trial and on appeal against wrongful discharge claim: Moulton v.
 Vigo Co., 150 F.3d 801 (7th Cir.
 1998).

-- Represented employer in a religious discrimination case, in which employee unsuccessfully sought a preliminary injunction permitting employee to use the phrase “Have a blessed day” in the workplace: Anderson v.
+- Represented employer in a religious discrimination case, in which employee unsuccessfully sought court intervention permitting employee to use the phrase “Have a blessed day” in the workplace: Anderson v.
 U.S.F.
 Logistics, 274 F.3d.
 470 (7th Cir.
 2001).

 - Represented employer in a wage case, in which the Indiana Court of Appeals reversed the trial court’s award of vacation pay to the employee, and enforced the employer’s written policy that vacation pay was not earned until the employee’s anniversary date: Damon Corp. v.
 Estes, 750 N.E.2d 891 (Ind.
 Ct.
 App.
 2001).